woohyun7878/flask_injection_demo/README.md

 # python_flask_demo
-This repository is NOT an original project.
-I developed this demo from an online course to brush up on Flask before implementing a testApp for the application security company Fasoo.
+This repository is built on a simple Flask blog skeleton and was created for pre-development research at Fasoo.
+I intentionally added a page that can be attacked with SQL injection.